SAP/ssi-dim-middle-layer/docs/architecture/Context and scope.md

 ## Technical Context

-From a technical standpoint, the SSI dim middle layer is built on a foundation that promotes interaction, monitoring and a host of other functionalities that are crucial for maintaining a secure and reliable identity management system.
+From a technical standpoint, the SSI DIM middle layer is built on a foundation that promotes interaction, monitoring and a host of other functionalities that are crucial for maintaining a secure and reliable identity management system.

 A key aspect of the technical context is the commitment to open-source principles.
-The SSI dim middle layer is constructed with open-source components to the greatest extent possible, fostering a collaborative and transparent development environment.
-Moreover, the entire codebase of the SSI dim middle layer is open-sourced, reflecting a 100% commitment to the open-source community.
+The SSI DIM middle layer is constructed with open-source components to the greatest extent possible, fostering a collaborative and transparent development environment.
+Moreover, the entire codebase of the SSI DIM middle layer is open-sourced, reflecting a 100% commitment to the open-source community.

 ## NOTICE